FUSIONFoundation/dcrm-go/README.md

 [Installation Instructions](https://github.com/ethereum/go-ethereum/wiki/Building-Ethereum)
 on the wiki.

-Building geth requires both a Go (version 1.7 or later) and a C compiler.
+Building gfsn requires both a Go (version 1.7 or later) and a C compiler.
 You can install them using your favourite package manager.
 Once the dependencies are installed, run